Jimmy Butler NBA Playoffs Player Props: Heat vs. Celtics

-The Miami Heat, Jimmy Butler included, hit the court versus the Boston Celtics at 8:30 PM ET on Friday in the 2023 NBA Playoffs.
+The Miami Heat, Jimmy Butler included, will play at 8:30 PM on Sunday versus the Boston Celtics in the 2023 NBA Playoffs.

-Below we will dive into Butler's stats and trends, helping you make good selections on prop bets.
+We're going to examine Butler's prop bets, using stats and trends to help you make good selections.

 Jimmy Butler Prop Bets vs. the Celtics